Knowing your options when it comes to CCL tears

 What is common management?

-((PLEASE NOTICE: I AM NOT A VETERINARIAN.))
+((PLEASE NOTICE: I AM NOT A VETERINARIAN.
+Please always ask your PCP vet for their best recommendations))

 Many times, CCL tears will heal if treated diligently and correctly.
 Unfortunately, they take A LONG time to heal because ligaments have very poor blood supply.
 I find many pets do great with weight loss, rehabilitative exercises, supplementation, and biomechanical corrections (whether through bracing, adjustments, or both.)